Neuroquila-n8fall/JunkersControl/README.md

 Due to the natural lag of a heating system you should fire this function before you boost a specific radiator.

 ### Fast Heatup
 Fast Heatup function compares a temperature (`mqttAmbientTemperature`) to a given target value (`mqttTargetAmbientTemperature`) and sets the feed temperature to maximum (`HcMaxFeed`) as long as the temperature hasn't reached the target value.
 It will slowly decrease the feed temperature down from maximum as the target is approached.
-If you don't want to use it, set `mqttFastHeatup` default value inside `mqtt.cpp` from `true` to `false`
+If you don't want to use it, set `mqttFastHeatup` default value inside `mqtt.cpp` from `true` to `false`.
+This is helpful if you do have temperature sensor at home but no smart thermostats.
+It means that regardless of what the situation is, the current feed temperature will be kept high as long as the target temperature in the reference room hasn't been reached.
 ![Fast Heatup Demo](/assets/fastheatup_demo.jpg)

 *This is how the fast heatup function works visually*

 ### Fallback and Failsafe